IMPORTANT INFORMATION REGARDING COVID-19 VACCINE

 ○ The most common side effects are pain at the injection site, feeling tired, headache, body aches, chills and fever.

 ○ Stopping a pandemic requires all the tools we have available to us - wearing masks, social distancing, hand washing and getting

 ● FOR INTERNATIONAL STUDENTS ONLY: Please complete and return the attached Health Screen & Consent Form if you would like your child to receive the COVID-19 vaccine.
 Completed forms can be returned to firstname.lastname@example.org

-Head of School Christopher M. McDonald assures parents and the MCI community of the school's preparedness and procedures in the face of the ongoing COVID-19 (Coronavirus) pandemic.
+Head of School Winn Price assures parents and the MCI community of the school's preparedness and procedures in the face of the ongoing COVID-19 (novel coronavirus) pandemic.
 MCI continues to monitor the situation both domestically and internationally, following the guidance of the United States Centers for Disease Control.

 - Is MCI issuing travel restrictions?